soru54/basic-calculator/README.md

 ## Requirements
 • Python3

-• a UNIX system
+• and a UNIX system

-• Superuser privileges

 ## Set Up (UNIX Systems)
 1 - Create a file folder (This is where the repository will be cloned)